Foreign Investment Taxation | Kerr Financial | Minimize Foreign Taxes

 Don’t let foreign withholding taxes take a bite out of your investment returns

-Category: Accounting & Tax, Financial Planning, Investment Management Tags: ETF, Foreign Withholding Tax, Kerr Financial, Tax, US Withholding Tax
+Category: Accounting Services, Investment Management, Personal Financial Planning Tags: ETF, Foreign Withholding Tax, Kerr Financial, Tax, US Withholding Tax

 Foreign Withholding TaxSince Canada makes up only a small fraction of the Global Investment Market, you may already have considered diversifying your portfolio with U.S. and international stocks.
 Not only do they optimize geographic diversification and mitigate risk, they also allow you to invest in industry sectors that are not otherwise available in Canada.